CluedIn-io/CluedIn.Documentation/_docs/10-Integration/delta-crawls.md

 ### Stream Delta Crawls

 Delta crawls can also be setup as consumers for stream platforms such as Kafka.
+If a Kafka stream has not been set up yet, make sure Change Data Capture is enabled for the database and CluedIn can implement [Debezium](https://debezium.io/documentation/reference/1.2/#_what_is_it) as a Kafka stream (if the database of choice is supported).
+After we implemented Debezium, we then integrate the crawlers with the stream.
 One simple example of how a Client can be implemented with Kafka can be found in our [public Kafka example crawler](https://github.com/CluedIn-io/Crawling.ExampleKafka/blob/master/src/Kafka.Infrastructure/KafkaClient.cs).